sherlifelix/blog/_posts/2021-02-17-top-5-reasons-why-do-dogs-lick-people.md

 metatitle: Top 5 reasons Why do dogs lick their owners-toknowisgood.com
 title: Top 5 reasons Why do dogs lick their owners
 keywords: 'Why dogs lick, why do dogs lick their owners, Why dogs lick you'
-description: Dogs are one of the most adorable companions a person can have..
+description: Dogs are one of the most adorable companions a person can have...
 blog_category: Nature
 ---
 Dogs are one of the most adorable companions a person can have.
 What sets dogs apart from most other pets is their ability to express emotions and connect with humans.
 Their love towards human owners is exemplary and licking is often considered an expression of this feeling.
 But is it really true?
 Does a dog lick you in face only to express its love?
 Here are the top 5 reasons as to why dogs lick their owners.